Consortium for Christian–Muslim Dialogue

 While Africa and the United States remain special concerns of CCMD, we try to recognize and respond to each new opportunity for fostering dialogue.
 For that reason, we aspire to design courses and eventually to create academic programs on inter-religious dialogue, so that our work of peace will continue after us and spread wherever our alumni may find themselves.

 The members of the Consortium are

-- On 18 November 2015, our Religion & Society Lecture Series, organized with the Turkish Cultural Center of Pittsburgh, considered religion and music: Prof. Sadık Kara (Fatih University, Istanbul) spoke on “The Use of Music in Islam,” and Fr.
-Stephen Concordia, O.S.B. (director of programs in sacred music at Saint Vincent College) discussed “Music in Christian Life: The Expressive Power of the Word.”
+- On 18 November, we considered religion and music: Prof. Sadık Kara (Fatih University, Istanbul) spoke on “The Use of Music in Islam,” and Fr.
+Stephen Concordia, O.S.B.
+(Saint Vincent College) discussed “Music in Christian Life: The Expressive Power of the Word.”

-- On 19 January 2016, Mais Haddad, Esq., a native of Syria, described the plight of Syrian Christian immigrants and refugees; the text of her talk and her slides are also available.
+- On 19 January, Mais Haddad, Esq., a Syrian native, described the plight of Syrian Christian immigrants and refugees; the text of her talk and her slides are also available.

 - On 16 February, Dr. Basel Termanini, vice president of the Syrian American Medical Society, spoke on the crisis of Syrian refugees.

 - On 9 March, panelists Haider Ala Hamoudi, Mark Haas, and David Harris-Gershon, with moderator Luke Peterson, discussed Abrahamic Religions and the Middle East.

 - David Harris-Gershon has graciously shared the notes he made in preparation.